-Allergic Rhinitis & Hayfever
+Allergic Rhinitis & Hay Fever

 Allergic rhinitis is the name given to a collection of symptoms that occur predominantly in the nose and eyes and are caused by airborne particles of dust, dander, or plant pollens in people who are allergic to these substances.
-When these symptoms are caused by pollen, the allergic rhinitis is commonly called hayfever.
+When these symptoms are caused by pollen, the allergic rhinitis is commonly called hay fever.

-What causes Allergic rhinitis/Hayfever and who is at risk?
+What causes Allergic Rhinitis/Hay Fever and Who is at Risk?

 Allergies are caused by an over-sensitive immune response.
 The immune system normally protects the body against harmful substances such as bacteria and viruses.
-Allergy symptoms occurs when the immune system reacts to substances (allergens) that are generally harmless and in most people do not cause an immune response.
+Allergy symptoms occur when the immune system reacts to substances (allergens) that are generally harmless and in most people do not cause an immune response.

 - Trees (deciduous and evergreen)

-The amount of pollen in the air can play a role in whether hayfever symptoms develop.
+The amount of pollen in the air can play a role in whether hay fever symptoms develop.
 Hot, dry, windy days are more likely to have increased amounts of pollen in the air than cool, damp, rainy days when most pollen is washed to the ground.

 - Itching nose, mouth, eyes, throat, skin, or any other area

-- Runny nose
+- Runny or Stuffy nose